African art > African mask, tribal art, primitive art > Bamana mask

 Watch the video

-This would be an animal - genius called Ciwara who would have taught the Bambara to cultivate the land.
-The latter recall the myth through the stylized representation of a hipporague antelope, whose name ci wara signifies of the earth.
-Decorated on the head and the sides of metal veneers engraved with repulsed, the ears and snout are also embellished with cotton pompoms.
-Successive arches feature the wide neckline with a mane.
-Metal strips, engraved and chiseled, line the flanks and forehead.
-The characteristics allow it to be attributed to the stylistic canons of the Ségou region.
-Mate and speckled brown patina.
+It would be an animal - genius called Ciwara who would have taught the Bambaras to cultivate the land.
+They remember the myth through the stylized representation of a hippotrague antelope, whose name ci wara means " fawn of the earth".
+Decorated on the head and flanks with metal veneers engraved with repoussé, the ears and muzzle are further embellished with cotton tassels, pearls and cowrie shells.
+The tips of the horns are also wrapped in leather and lined with horsehair.
+Successive arches show the wide neck bearing a mane.
+The characteristics make it possible to attribute it to the stylistic canons of the Segou region.
+Velvety matte patina.br />

 This item is sold with its certificate of authenticity